Schema Augmentation for Zero-Shot Domain Adaptation in Dialogue State Tracking: Problem Formulation

 \section{Problem Formulation}

-The goal of Dialogue State Tracking (DST) is to predict the dialogue state given the dialogue text as input.
-Dialogue states are constructed from sets of slots $\mathcal{S}$ and values $\mathcal{V}$, with each slot belonging to a particular domain $d$.
-A dataset $\mathcal{X}=\{(x_i,y_i)\}$ consists of dialogues $x_i$ and dialogue states $y_i$.
-A dialogue state is a set of $k$ distinct slot/value pairs:
+Dialogue states are constructed from sets of slots $\mathcal{S}$ and values $\mathcal{V}$, with each slot belonging to a particular set of domains $\mathcal{D}$.
+A dataset $\mathcal{X}=\{(x,y)\}$ consists of dialogues $x$ and dialogue states $y$.
+A dialogue state is a set of $K$ distinct slot/value pairs, where $K \geq 0$ and differs for every $(x,y)$:

 The goal is to learn a function that maps dialogue to dialogue state, $\pi(x) = y$.
-We also have a set of domains $\mathcal{D}$ and say that a dialogue state belongs to a set of domains, $y\in \mathcal{D}$, if $\exists\;(s_k,v_k)\in y: s_k\in d $ for some $d\in\mathcal{D}$.
-For zero-shot domain adaptation, we assume there is a set of target domains $\mathcal{D}_T$ from which no data is available during training.
-Thus we have a target subset of our test data
+When evaluating domain adaptation, we are particularly interested in predicting slots that belong to our target domains, which we will call $\mathcal{D}_T$.
+Thus the dialogue \textit{substate} of interest $y_T \subseteq y$ is:

+Similarly, we denote the target-domain subset of the predicted state as $\pi_T(x)$.
+To most accurately reflect true domain adaptation performance, we look at only those dialogues that have nonempty target-domain substates:

 For each slot $s\in\mathcal{S}$ we are given a description of the slot and a list of possible values it can take.
-This information, referred to as the \textit{schema}, defines the structure of slot names, descriptions, and possible values, and is typically provided in the prompt.
+This information, referred to as the \textit{schema}, defines the structure of slot names, descriptions, and possible values, and is provided in the prompt.